How Can I Establish Paternity After the Birth of a Child in Texas?By steppsulliva, In News, 0 Comments

 Once a petition to adjudicate parentage is filed, the father is directed to appear before the court.
 If the father does not appear before the court, the court can enter a default judgment.
 A default judgment is a court judgment that will rule in favor of the person bringing the petition, and against the father.
 The default judgment can find that the claimed father who failed to appear is the legal father.

 If the claimed father does appear before the court, the court can order DNA testing.
 If the DNA testing results in the claimed father being confirmed as the biological father, the court will issue an order confirming paternity.
 The Court Order can be used as the basis for adding the father’s name to the child’s birth certificate.

 Paternity Must Be Confirmed to Establish Child Custody, Visitation, and Support in Houston, TX

 Once paternity is confirmed, the same court can then address child custody, child visitation, and child support.
-The lawyers at Stepp and Sullivan are here to help you with any paternity or family legal issues you have.
+The lawyers at Stepp & Sullivan, P.C are here to help you with any paternity or family legal issues you have.
 If we can answer any questions you have, or if you need additional information, we are here for you.
 At Stepp & Sullivan, we make it personal.
 Powerful.